RedisLabs/redislabs-docs/content/kubernetes/deployment/openshift/openshift-cli.md

     CERT=`kubectl get secret admission-tls -o jsonpath='{.data.cert}'`
     ```

-1. Create a patch file for the Kubernetes webhook, using your own values for the namespace and webhook name.
+1. Create a patch file for the Kubernetes webhook using your own values for the namespace and webhook name.

     ```sh
     sed '<your_namespace>' admission/webhook.yaml | kubectl create -f -